mykeels/nigerian-laws/1971/international-convention-on-the-establishment-of-an-international-fund-for-compensation-for-oil-pollution-damage-1971-as-amended-ratification-act-2006.md

 Article 28

-1. TheSecretariat shall comprise the Director and such staff as the administration of the Fund may require.
+1. The Secretariat shall comprise the Director and such staff as the administration of the Fund may require.

 2. The Director shall be the legal representative of the Fund.